ISISNeutronMuon/MDMC/doc/pages/installation.rst

 Either of these methods will print to screen whether the MDMC core has been correctly installed and whether the additional functionality can be used.
 If any of these tests fails, additional details will be given in the log file.
+Either of these methods will print to screen whether MDMC install components were correctly installed.
+If any of these tests fails, additional details will be given in the log file.
+Please note that all MDMC install components may not be required for your intended usage of MDMC or your operating system environment.

 .. rubric:: Source Code